OpenOCL/openocl.github.io/_posts/2019-04-21-tutorial-01-modeling-double-cartpole.md

 ## Simulation code

-And here are the Python and Matlab implementations to simlulate the system starting from a random state $x_0$ for 8 seconds:
+And here are the Python and Matlab implementations to simulate the system starting from a random state $x_0$ for 8 seconds.

 ### Python: